happygears/netspyglass-netbox/README.md

 ## Installation and Setup

-### Docker

-You can run this tool using our public Docker image:
+Docker image we provide has all necessary dependency libraries and packages pre-installed, so all you need is a server or a VM running docker where you can just start the container using the following command:

     docker run -d --restart=always happygears/netspyglass-netbox:latest ./nsg-netbox.py <command line arguments>

 This will make docket detach from the shell and restart the process should it crash for any reason.
 Nothing will appear to the standard output.
-All diagnostic information is written to the log, which  you can retrieve using standard `docker logs <container_id>` command
+All diagnostic information is written to the log, which  you can retrieve using standard `docker logs <container_id>` command (see below).

-### Install using pip

-This tool uses `pynetbox` Python module that you can install using pip:

-    pip install pynetbox

-The tool requires Python 3.
-If your system uses Python 2.7 as the default, you'll need to install Python3 and run pip like this

-    pip3 install pynetbox
+Use `docker kill` command with container id to stop the container.

 ### Authentication